oxivanisher/PiPyDailyClock/README.md

 ### Configuration
 The configuration is stored in the `config.yaml` file.
 You can use the `config.yaml.example` as a template.
+The screensaver option can be `false` or any integer.
+If false, all images will be shown (might burn- in the OLED screen faster).
+If a number is given, every X loop, a blank screen will be displayed.

 #### Weather API
 Weather information is fetched from [Open Weather Map](https://openweathermap.org/api).
 You have